seehorne/GetGrinnected/written reports/sprint 1/sprint-journal.md

 #### User stories activated

+- Still need TO DO

 #### Session notes

+This is a condensed list of the notes taken during our session.

+- Survey should include the ability to add majors and concentrations
+- How many following tags should we have in the survey?
+- Why would you want a private event?
+    - How would seeing it work?
+- What does following an Org do?
+How does it change the view of the rest of the app?
+- Going from favorite events into draft feels unintuitive.
+- What filters would we have for the favorite events tab?
+- Can we create tags?
+    - General consensus no.
+- What does the link for RSVP mean?
+    - Link to external source to track RSVPs.
+- Should clicking on an event in week view of calendar take you to the event or to a week view?

 #### Feedback from the tester

+Survey: A lot of tags you have to click?

+Event Creation: What if the location I want to host at is not included in the drop down?

+Event Creation: How do private events work on our app?
+How would someone be able to see a private event?

+General: We need a signout option / flow

+General: What does a comprehensive list of possible event tags look like?
+How would we establish this list?

+What was useful: Filters, Calendar, Favorites, Notifications

+Final Thoughts: It will be nice to have a central place to disseminate information.
+Not just boards in buildings to advertise events.

 #### Changes to test procedure for next user